What to Eat in Japan (no Fish and Seafood)

 I don’t like fish and the idea of seafood scares the bejezus out of me.

 I have to admit, when I went to Japan for the first time I was a bit worried.
-What will I eat?
+What will I eat if I don’t like fish or seafood?
 Should I bring some extra packs of cookies and pork sausages, just in case?

 The good news is: Japanese love eating pork, chicken, beef as much as seafood.
 There are countless options of non-seafood and non-fish items!